XUZMA/Liubei/README.md

 Liubei
 ======
-Liubei is the leader of Shu Kingdom.
+Liubei（刘备） is the king of Shu State.

+All the source codes are excerpted from "Programming Erlang, Second Edition" published by The Pragmatic Bookshelf, who owns the related copyrights.
+Please visit http://www.pragmaticprogrammer.com/titles/jaerlang2 for more book information.